foxleigh81/letskillcapitalism.com/src/library/pages/index.md

 ---
-title: Welcome to Alex Foxleighs Blog
+title: Welcome to The Foxleigh Blog
 template: homepage
 bgPos: "right"
 ---